 The migraine headache may occur on only one side of the head.
 The pulsating or throbbing pain is moderate to severe and may worsen with movements such as walking or climbing stairs.
 The headache may make the individual sensitive to light or sound.
 It may also be accompanied by nausea, with or without vomiting or diarrhoea.

-Postdrome stage
+Postdrome Stage

 During the postdrome stage, you may feel extremely fatigued and apathetic, or euphoric and happy.
 A mild headache may persist.